CONSTRUCTION JOURNAL

 The Planning and Infrastructure Act 2025 represents a turning point in governance, providing essential support for reform of the planning system.

-For far too long, projects have been stuck in backlogs in planning departments, often losing viability by the day.
+For far too long, projects have been delayed within planning backlogs, often impacting viability and slowing the delivery of nationally important infrastructure and housing schemes.

-Designed with the ambition to help speed up housing and infrastructure delivery through a more streamlined planning process, the Act is seen as a key enabler for the UK government to meet its 1.5m new homes and infrastructure targets.
+Designed to help accelerate development through a more streamlined and efficient planning process, the Act is seen as a key enabler in supporting the UK government's ambition to deliver 1.5m new homes and critical infrastructure upgrades.

 Grid connection reform long overdue